 The holiday season can be a wonderful time of year.
-Chances are it’s a special time for your family where you spend time together, share some great meals and even exchange gifts.
-Unfortunately, for many families, the holiday season can also be a very expensive time of year.
-Whether you have small children, teenagers or simply a lot of nieces and nephews, the cost of gifts, decorations and food can quickly add up.
-If you’re concerned about debt, it’s possible to minimize your costs this year with careful planning.
+Chances are, it’s a special occasion for your family where you spend time together, share some great meals and even exchange gifts.
+Unfortunately, for many families, the holiday season can also be costly.
+Whether you have small children, teenagers, or a lot of nieces and nephews, the cost of gifts, decorations, and food can quickly add up.
+If you’re concerned about debt, it’s possible to minimize your expenses this year with careful planning.
 Here’s what you need to know.

 Start planning early

 One of the simplest ways to save money is to start planning early.
 Make a list of everything you’ll need for the holidays a few months before the season begins.
 Include everything you can think of, including small items such as extra toilet paper.
 During the holidays, these small expenses can quickly add up and put you over budget.
 If you begin planning ahead of time, you’ll reduce your overall costs.
 For example, if paper plates are on sale in August, go ahead and stock up.
 If you see the perfect gift for your niece on sale in October, grab it.
 As long as you’re willing to get organized early, you can reduce your expenses by shopping when things are on sale.